Hotmoka/hotmoka/tutorial/Takamaka.md

 ## A Simple Ponzi Scheme Contract <a name="simple-ponzi"></a>

-Create a new `takamaka2` Java project in Eclipse.
+Create a new `ponzi` Java project in Eclipse.
 Create folders `lib` and `dist` inside the project.
-Put both `takamaka_base.jar` and `takamaka_runtime.jar` inside `lib` and add them to the build path of `takamaka2`.
+Put both `takamaka_base.jar` and `takamaka_runtime.jar` inside `lib` and add them to the build path of `ponzi`.
 Create package `takamaka.tests.ponzi`; create class `SimplePonzi.java` inside that package and copy the following code in `SimplePonzi.java`: